Section 403.7032(3), Florida Statutes: "Each state agency, public institution of higher learning, community college,

 Public Sector Recycling Reporting User Guide

-has been developed to assist with the Public Sector Reporting process.
-The user guide includes both instructions on how to use Re-TRAC as
+has been developed to assist with the Reporting process.
+The user guide includes both instructions on how to use Re-TRAC as well as methods

-well as methods to use when determining calendar year disposal and recycling data.
+to use when estimating calendar year disposal and recycling data.

 Who needs to report?
 Any and all: